SSA1MON/compress-img/README.md

 ## How to launch
 ### Windows:
-In the config.py file it is necessary to write the path to the directory with images in img_path
+In the config.json file it is necessary to write the path to the directory with images in img_path
 ```
-img_path = Path("C:/Users/UserName/Documents/images")
+"img_path": "C:/Users/UserName/Documents/images"
 ```

 Install additional libraries and can to run